High Debt To Income Ratios Mortgage Lending Guidelines

 - Buyers cannot use FHA Loans for second homes, vacation homes, and investment homes

-- If the borrower has extremely high debt to income ratios and very little income, FHA Loans are best option
+- If the borrower has an extremely high debt to income ratios and very little income, FHA Loans are the best option

 - FHA allows multiple non-occupant co-borrowers as long as the co-borrower is a family member and/or relative of the borrower

 There are lenders that will allow non-occupant co-borrowers who are close friends of the borrower and have known the borrower for at least five years.

 VA Home Loans With Higher Debt To Income Ratios

 Most lenders have debt to income ratio requirements on VA Loans.
 However, the Department Of Veteran Affairs

 does not have any debt to income ratio requirements nor credit score requirements on VA Loans.

 - When a lender requires a 620 or 640 credit score requirement that is not VA Guidelines